-(3-2-4).
-A study of the composition of food and the chemical and biological changes that occur in storage and processing.
-Includes preparation techniques and selection principles included.
+(3-2-4) Study of scientific principles involved in the selection and preparation of high quality foods.
+Management of time, money, and energy resources in the planning, preparation, and service of meals.
+Includes composition of food, the chemical and biological changes that occur in storage and processing and preparation techniques and selection principles.